 Another risk of debt settlement is that some people have trouble making the monthly payments long enough to settle all their debts.
 And your creditors aren’t under any obligation to negotiate a settlement, so your debt settlement company may not be able to strike a deal with all your creditors, though that is rare.
 On top of that, because you are no longer making payments, this process will negatively impact your credit scores.
 Late fees and penalties you may incur will add to your debt, and ultimately you could be sued by your creditors.
 If you’ve taken into account all of the risks and think that debt settlement is right for you, then it’s time to consider who you want to work with.

-Choosing a debt settlement company
+Choosing between debt settlement companies

 Before choosing a company, check with your state’s attorney general as well as your local consumer protection agency to see what kind of consumer complaints may be on file for the company you selected.